PRACTICAL INFORMATION & FAQ

 On this page, you will find useful information to help you prepare your stay in Caux.
 In case you have further questions, please don't hesitate to reach out by email.

 We look forward to seeing you in Caux this summer!

-We highly recommend you travel to Caux with public transportation as the parking spaces are limited.
-Caux’s train station is situated just right next to the Caux Palace.
-Caux can be reached within one and a half hour by car or train from Geneva, and two hours from Bern.
-Trains run every hour from Geneva Airport as well as from Bern.
+We highly recommend that you travel to Caux by public transport as parking spaces are limited.
+Caux’s train station is situated right next to the Caux Palace.
+Caux can be reached within one and a half hours by car or train from Geneva, and two hours from Bern.
+Trains run every hour from both Geneva Airport and Bern.

 Please be aware that there is no ATM in Caux and we are not able to exchange foreign currency.
 You will find ATMs and currency exchange facilities in Montreux.

 Families with children are welcome to come and join the Caux Forum.
 Please indicate your family’s needs during your stay in Caux on the registration form.
 Large family rooms with additional beds will be made available for families who come with young children.

 Please note that the Caux Forum event teams will not be able to provide a dedicated youth-oriented, participative programme with age-specific content.

 A free play area will be made available during the Caux Forum where children will be looked after by their parent(s), legal guardian(s) or by volunteers designated by IofC International.

 Prices for the Caux Forum are already subsidized, but families sharing a room can benefit from a reduced rate of CHF 100 per night and day event for each child (aged 6–14).
 Children under 6 will be free of charge.
 Children over 14 years of age will be considered as adults.